 Could you be one of those people reaching for enlightenment, ever turning towards the sun to collect spiritual lessons?
 Or are you one of those perpetually dissatisfied with the status quo, consistently embarking on a new adventure?

 Am I merely keeping myself busy?
 What will happen when the projects run out?
-Will I always be this healthy?

 These are questions to which I do not want answers.
 But I have come to one conclusion thus far: I don't want to waste my life.